New, Advanced TMJ Treatments*

-Permanent solutions to headaches, jaw pain, and neck pain in Carmel, IN
+Permanent, state-of-the-art solutions for headaches, jaw pain, and neck pain in Carmel, IN*

 Do you have recurring head, jaw, or neck pain?
 Are your jaws frequently popping, clicking, grinding, or locking?
-Schedule a checkup right away.
 You might be suffering from temporomandibular joint disorder (TMD).

 The temporomandibular joint (TMJ) is the joint that connects the mandible, or the lower jaw, to the skull’s temporal bone, the bone in front of the ear on both sides of the head.
 This hinge joint is flexible and helps the jaw move from side to side or up and down.
 The muscles connected to the jaw joint also help control jaw movement and position.

 Why TMJ Disorders Happen*

 TMJ disorders are often the result of development issues that were never caught or treated.
 Your jaw has two arches and with TMDs, the upper arch never expands as it should.
 The result is a misalignment.

 When your jaw is out of alignment, there is never rest for your jaw because it’s constantly straining.
 Your muscles and joints start causing symptoms as a result.